-Resources & Data Transfer
+Data Transfer & Resources

-Data Transfer Servers
+Data Transfer

-NAS UIC Transfer Server
+NAS Transfer Server

 To connect to our UIC transfer server please follow the directions for your OS.

-Windows (PC): From Windows Explorer select "Tools" from the menu bar then select "Map network drive..." in the drop down menu.
+Windows (PC): From Windows Explorer right click on “Thic PC” and select "Map network drive...".
 Enter the server address, \\nas.uic.umn.edu\user, check "Connect using different credentials" and click Finish.
-Connect to the server using the Username: user and the Password: transfer
+Connect to the server using the Username: user Password: transfer

 Place all data (folders or files) within the folder named "User Data Goes Here".